fireship-io/fireship.io/hugo/content/courses/javascript/beginner-js-survival-guide.md

 > A function within a function, where the outer function's local variables remain available in memory after creation.

-If you come from an classical OOP background, you may notice how closure is very similar to a class instance with properties and methods.
+If you come from a classical OOP background, you may notice how closure is very similar to a class instance with properties and methods.

 Notice how `outer` contains a local number variable, while `inner` increments it.
 Even though outer is only called once, we can still access the count because JS "closes over" the inner function to preserve the execution context.